junlulocky/PythonTricks/README.md

 #### logger

-Use the logger utility in your Python code to track your running easily
+Use the logger utility in your Python code to track and save your running to log file easily.

 | Code | Example |
 |:-------:| ----------- |
 | [logger](/logger/logger.py) | [example](/logger/examples/logger_demo.py) |

+We have created a Python package for the ease use of this logger - [Link](https://github.com/junlulocky/PyLogger).

 ## Cannot load module
 If you installed a module by pip, you may cannot load it.